top of page

 2. Slow the F down.

 At one point in your life, you wished you were exactly where you are now.
-I know it’s cliche to preach about living in the moment and it has sort of fallen down the cultural post-ironic rabbit hole of self-help pyramid schemes, but I hate to admit that it’s true.
+I know it’s cliche to preach about living in the moment, and it has sort of fallen down the cultural post-ironic rabbit hole of self-help pyramid schemes, but I hate to admit that it’s true.

-I’ve written about being in my last year of university ad nauseam and the stress and confusion that comes along with finishing your degree, but now at the tail end of my journey I’m struggling to not wish away the time faster.
-My four years at university have led me down the best of times and the worst of times.
+I’ve written about being in my last year of university ad nauseam and the stress and confusion that comes along with finishing your degree, but now at the tail end of my journey, I’m struggling to not wish away the time faster.
+My four years at university have led me through the best of times and the worst of times.
 I’ve experienced crippling loneliness and academic panic attacks, to finding a community of the most amazing people working at my school's newspaper.
 It’s been four years of sacrifice and constant lessons learned.
-At this point, I have my masters in burnout and PHD in “thuggin' it out.”
+At this point, I have my master's in burnout and PHD in “thuggin' it out.”

-And yet, four years ago all I wanted was an independent life where I was in control of my own destiny.
-Writing here today, I’ve got to live a hundred different lives from then to now and I’ve achieved everything I’ve wanted and then some.
+And yet, four years ago, all I wanted was an independent life where I was in control of my own destiny.
+Writing here today, I’ve got to live a hundred different lives from then to now, and I’ve achieved everything I’ve wanted and then some.

 But I am still wishing this chapter away so that I can start my next one.
 The lust for life has finally returned to me as winter prepares for its grand exit, and I’m thankful for the opportunity to appreciate the hard work I have done these past years to find myself in a place where the future is exciting and full of hope.